XAU

 Copper Price Per Troy Ounce

-While copper is traditionally quoted per pound (in the US) or per metric tonne (internationally), many precious metals investors and bullion buyers prefer the per-troy-ounce measurement used for gold, silver, and platinum.
+Copper is traditionally quoted per pound (in the U.S.) or per metric tonne (internationally), but many precious metals investors and bullion buyers prefer the per-troy-ounce measurement used for gold, silver, and platinum.
 This page converts the live copper spot price to troy ounces for easy comparison with other metals.
-One troy ounce of copper weighs 31.1035 grams, which equals approximately 0.0686 pounds — so the per-ounce price is roughly 6.86% of the per-pound price.
+One troy ounce of copper weighs 31.1035 grams, approximately 0.0686 pounds, so the per-ounce price is roughly 6.86% of the per-pound price.

-• Copper spot is traditionally quoted per pound on COMEX (symbol HG)
+Standard quote: Copper spot is quoted per pound on COMEX (symbol HG)

-• Copper bullion bars and rounds are popular investment and collectible products
+Bullion products: Copper bars and rounds are popular collectible and stacking products

 Buy Copper Online